vonsouza/Skeet-Game/README.md

 ## Project Structure
 ---
-The project files and folders are organized as just one
+The project files and folders are organized as just one file for a better explanation of the program, so all the classes were placed in a single file

 ## Required Technologies